jayinai/nail-machine-learning/concepts.md

 - [LightGBM](https://lightgbm.readthedocs.io/): gradient boosting

 In practice gradient boosted trees usually outperform bagging algorithms such as random forest but performance also depends on data characteristics.

+### <ins> Random Forest

+A random forest is a meta estimator that fits a number of decision tree classifiers on various **sub-samples** of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+The sub-sample size is usually controlled with a max samples parameter if bootstrap=True, otherwise the whole dataset is used to build each tree.

+You can also select the max number of features to use when looking for the best split, and a common value is the square root of total number of features.

 ### <ins> CatBoost vs. XGBoost vs. LightGBM?